spang-lab/datatomb/README.md

 returns a list of hashes. `query` may be any key-value pair combining
   - `any`: free text search in all fields
   - `name`: user-provided (possibly non-unique) name of the dataset.
-  - `creator`: datasets authored by some specific user
+  - `author`: datasets authored by some specific user
   - `tag`: dataset has tag attached
   - `description`: free text search in description field
   - `after`: created after some time point (unix time)